Jesse Winker Player Props: Brewers vs. Angels

 Jesse Winker At The Plate

-- In nine of 16 games this season (56.3%), Winker has reached base safely via hit, and that includes multiple hits twice.
+- This season, Winker has totaled at least one hit in 10 of 17 games (58.8%), and had multiple hits twice.

-- He has not gone deep in his 16 games this season.
+- He has not hit a home run in his 17 games this season.

-- Winker has picked up an RBI in five games this year (31.3%), with two or more RBI in three of those contests (18.8%).
+- Winker has driven in a run in six games this season (35.3%), including four games with more than one RBI (23.5%).
+He has also driven in three or more of his team's runs in one contest.

-- He has scored in seven games this season (43.8%), but has had no multi-run games.
+- He has scored in seven of 17 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.